Components of hydronic floor heating systems

 - Multiple Floors w/ Multiple Heating Zones; Navien Combi Tankless Boiler -

-This application is best fit to home owners of two/three-story home who want to adjust temperature of individual room.
-It consists of a Navien combi boiler, two/three Namu thermal controllers.
-Navien NCB combi boilers support up to 3 heating zones.
-The number of heating zones correspond to the number of floors of the home.
-No need to install a thermostat in individual room.
-DHW takes priority over space heating.
+This application is ideal for homeowners with two- or three-story homes who want to control the temperature on each floor.
+It consists of a Navien combi boiler, two or three Namu thermal controllers.
+Navien NCB combi boilers support up to three heating zones, which typically correspond to the number of floors in the home.
+Because each floor is controlled as a separate zone, there is no need to install a thermostat in every individual room.
+Domestic hot water (DHW) takes priority over space heating.
 This application:

 -.
-Is best fit for two/three story homes.
+Is best suit for two- or three-story homes.

 -. supports both DHW and space heating.

 -.
-Has multi layers of air elimination systems.
+Includes multi layers of air elimination systems.

 Floor Heating Applications for Residential Homes (4/4)